GLENDALE, Ariz. -- Ten days ago, the question was: What's wrong with the Toronto Maple Leafs?

-Bernier was under pressure all night, especially during the second period when he made 15 saves, but notched his fourth straight win.
+Bernier was under pressure all night, especially during a 15-save second period, but notched his fourth straight win.
 The Maple Leafs swept the two-game season series from Phoenix, also beating them 2-1 in a shootout in Toronto on Dec.
 19.

 "Our compete level is way higher.
 Our starts have been great lately, and we all know in this league that if you have the lead, it's much easier," said Bernier, who is 3-0-0 in his career against the Coyotes.

 Carl Gunnarsson snapped an 82-game scoring drought with a goal for the Maple Leafs, who hadn't won in Arizona since Oct.
 23, 2003.
 Toronto had been outscored 16-5 in three previous trips to Jobing.com Arena, but offense wasn't a problem this time.